jbobbylopez/hi/README.md

 4. Push to the branch (git push origin feature/awesome-feature).
 5. Open a Pull Request.

+### Testing ###
+Preliminary tests have been defined in 'test_host_information.py', many more are expected to be added as the code for this tool increases in complexity.
+You can run the tests yourself as follows:
+    pytest -v test_host_information.py

 ### License ###
 This project is licensed under the MIT License.
 See the LICENSE file for details.